 Winter boots may be popping up like mushrooms now, but the gorgeous Danner Arctic 600s are a little bit special.
 A suede upper really looks the part, and the traditional lacing is augmented with a side zip, enabling you to don your boots in a jiffy.
 The spec is what you’d expect from a high-end pair of hiking boots, including 200g PrimaLoft insulation, a waterproof membrane and DWR coating.
 They also have one cunning trick up their sleeve (or rather, sock): Vibram Nisqaully Arctic Grip.
 This Vibram sole compound grips even sheet ice, so there’ll be no more sliding around, gripping onto the nearest bit of fence, on frosty mornings for you.

-Outdoor tech has come a long way in recent years, with huge strides being made in the way hiking boots are designed and built.
-From tech geared to keep your toes warm in sub-zero conditions, to innovations that help you stay upright on the most treacherous and slippery trails.
+Outdoor tech has come a long way in recent years, with huge strides being made in the way the best hiking boots are designed and built, from tech geared to keeping your toes warm in sub-zero conditions, to innovations that help you stay upright on the most treacherous and slippery trails.
 Here are a few of the most popular hiking boot technologies, and what they do:

 - Vibram Megagrip (enhanced traction)